Dear Friends & Partners,

 “Hanukkah begins tonight.
 I wish a joyous festival of lights to all.
 If you celebrate, enjoy the beauty of the candles, the taste of the latkes, and the sound of presents being opened.
 The miracle of Hanukkah was not the military victory of the Jews over the vastly superior Greek army.
 The miracle was that a small portion of oil that should have lasted for only one night kept the flame lit for eight days.
 I find a lesson in that.
 Light the light, even if you do not think that you have enough to keep it lit.
 Sometimes, our insufficiency turns out to be sufficient to get the job done.” ~ Mitch Epner

 As we draw to the end of this dark and stormy year, we are grateful for you our friends and partners who wake up every day and “light the light” and encourage others to do the same during these tenuous, stormy times where we don’t know which way the winds are blowing.
+With our candles lit, we wish you bon courage, as the French say, as we turn the page in our calendars and head into a new year.

 In his post, Wallis offers a helpful yet sort of strange mix of courageous acceptance – these are the times in which we now live – combined with a “radically rooted” dissent: